• Skip to primary navigation

 For many with busy schedules (myself included!), spending copious amounts of time in the kitchen might not be a top priority, and that’s perfectly OKAY!
 My focus is on simple, quick meals that are both nourishing and satisfying.

-Here are my #mealprep tips, without the side of diet culture:
+#mealprep tips, without the side of diet culture

 • Make a master list of your favorite easy meals (Look for a Part 2 post for my “go-to” meals).
 Anna and Elizabeth wrote about their “go-to” meals at each of their houses: here and here.